magfest-archive/ubersystem-deploy/README-pycharm.md

 1) Open Pycharm

+note: You are going to see some warning messages about 'can't find git version control roots' for a couple of projects, that's OK just ignore those.  also dismiss anything about docker.

 2) File->Open and select the folder 'simple-rams-deploy' (or whatever you named it)

 3) File->Settings and under Project:rams, click Project Interpreter